 2014.
 The Genetic Reification of "Race"?
 A Story of Two Mathematical Methods.
 Critical Philosophy of Race 2 (2): 204-223.
 [Download PDF from philpapers.com.]

 - Two families of mathematical methods lie at the heart of investigating the hierarchical structure of genetic variation in Homo sapiens: diversity partitioning, which assesses genetic variation within and among predetermined groups, and clustering analysis, which simultaneously produces clusters and assigns individuals to these “unsupervised” cluster classifications.
 While mathematically consistent, these two methodologies seem to ground diametrically opposed claims about the reality of human races.
 Moreover, modeling results are subject to being perniciously reified – conflated and confused with the world – because they are sensitive to preexisting theoretical commitments to certain linguistic, anthropological, and geographic human groups.
 This fact belies standard realist and antirealist interpretations of “race,” and supports a pluralist conventionalist interpretation.

-- This article distinguishes three concepts of “race”: bio-genomic cluster/race, biological race, and social race.
+- Three concepts of “race” are distinguished: bio-genomic cluster/race, biological race, and social race.
 It maps out realism, antirealism, and conventionalism about each of these concepts, across three important historical episodes.
 Upon inspection, each episode also reveals a variety of commitments to the metaphysics of race.
-The paper concludes by interrogating the relevance of these scientific discussions for political positions and a post-racial future.
+The article concludes by interrogating the relevance of these scientific discussions for political positions and a post-racial future.